-To date, thirteen runners have passed the 500 run milestone.
+To date, fourteen runners have passed the 500 run milestone.
 In order of reaching the milestone, they are listed below.

 Kel Thompson was always a frontmarker.
 He was part of many winning teams in the teams race.
 He seemed to grow a leg over the shorter distances.
 In his latter years with the club, Kel often ran without a warm up.
 Some wags suggested if Kel wanted a good warm up he turned the van heater up a notch or two.
 Hip replacements ended his career.

 Jeff Walker has been club secretary since 2003.
 He was Veteran, Masters and Legends champion in his early years in each of those categories.
 For many years, Jeff was a highly regarded Aussie Rules boundary umpire.
 Often leg weary on Sunday morning after a close Saturday match, Jeff ‘grew an extra leg’ when he could manage a Saturday off.
 Jeff has won more than a dozen races and was three times voted the club’s Most Impressive runner.
 He is a Life Member and was Best Clubperson in 2009.

 Dale Jennings, a founding member of the club, was known for being able to set himself for specific races.
 He is a bowel cancer survivor and together with Ian Holliday is involved in fund raising for the Relay For Life.
 Dale was the inaugural Supervets champion in 2013 and again in 2015 .
 He has been awarded Most Impressive Runner twice.
 Dale has won the most club races and is a Life Member.
 In 2017, he became the second octogenarian to run with the club.
 A week after turning eighty, he won his 22nd club event.